RomainLeclair/ds_salary_proj/README.md

   * **Random Forest**: Again, with the sparsity associated with the data.
 I thought this ensemble model would be a good fit.

+# Model Performance

+ * **Random Forest**: MAE = 11.15
+ * **Linear Regression**: MAE = 18.85
+ * **Lasso Regression**: MAE = 17.

+ # Production

+ In the finally step, i built a flask API endpoint that was hosted on a local websever by following along with the TDS tutorial in the reference section above.
+ The API endpoint takes in a request with a list of values from a job listing and returns an estimated salary.